Shakespeare Unbard, Ep. 20: Julius Caesar has a really bad day on the Ides of March

 Read More

-Shakespeare Unbard, Episode 16: The Misfit of Art that is Henry IV Part Two
+Shakespeare Unbard, Ep.
+16: The Misfit of Art that is Henry IV Part Two

 Henry IV Part Two is a messy and weak play that no theatrical producer would ever produce on its own.
 When it is produced, it is always in conjunction with its predecessor, making the play the theatrical equivalent of your favorite comic book sidekick.
 In Episode 16 of Shakespeare Unbard, Joel Fishbane discusses the problems with putting Sir John Falstaff at centre stage.
 Also, the show is summarize and Orson Wells' film Chimes at Midnight is discussed.